bwogit/CI_PP1_OCMII/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of four pages and twelve features
+The page consists of four pages and eleven features

 ### Logo and Navigation Bar